 LOWER SCHOOL SUPPORT SERVICES

-Learning Support is provided to students in Grades K3–5.
+Learning Support can be provided to students in Grades K3–5.
 Learning Support teachers help students succeed in their grade-level classroom.
 Support can be offered to students in any subject.
 Students work with Learning Support teachers in their homerooms and/or in the Learning Support space.

 Classroom content is followed with certain scaffolds or modifications.
-These modifications and other support are determined by the child's parents, homeroom teachers, specialists, and/or evaluations.
+These modifications and other areas of support are determined by the child's parents, homeroom teachers, specialists, and/or evaluations.

 When academic or developmental questions arise, the school will alert the parents and work with them to develop an action plan for their child.
 Parents who have questions about Learning Support fees should contact the Admissions Department.
 For more information, visit our Learning Support Page.